The Perfect Guide for Beginning Cake Decorators

 6. Turning Table

 A Turning Table is so important when decorating a cake.
 You need to be able to see all sides at once.
-So when frosting the cake you can quickly turn it and the frosting time is cut in half.
+So when frosting the cake you can quickly turn it and the frosting time is half.

 When I’m frosting I let the turning table work for me instead of killing my arm to make the icing perfect.
 The one I use for presentations like a cake stand as well.
 It’s a simple silver and white, so it can pretty much go with anything!